vlamdao/xps13-9360-Hackintosh/README.md

 ### 2020-11-24 OpenCore

-- 修复Big Sur下电源键唤醒没有立刻亮屏
+- Fixed the problem that the power button does not turn on the screen immediately when the Big Sur wakes up
-- 删除acpi亮度按键补丁替换为BrightnessKeys.kext
+- Remove the acpi brightness key patch and replace it with BrightnessKeys.kext

 ### 2020-11-07 OpenCore

-- 日常更新OpenCore 0.6.3 & 最新驱动
+- Daily update OpenCore 0.6.3 & latest driver

 ### 2020-09-09 OpenCore